 #1.
 Always start local.
 It’s always possible to travel abroad to do something good, but I believe it’s best to start in your own backyard first.

 #2.
-Ask questions first!
+Ask yourself if you’re fit to volunteer.
 We may have great photos online, but like I’d been saying again and again, being a volunteer takes hard work and commitment.
-If you’re a complainer and maarte, you’re probably not a good fit.
-The truth is that not all people are a good fit for volunteering.
+Ask yourself honestly if you’re a good fit or you’re better off joining a proper package tour.

 #3.
 Voluntour trips should always be fun.
 Lighten up.